 Step 6: Clean install macOS from USB

 That’s it!
-We recommend to celebrate with Monterey’s SharePlay stream — a new FaceTime feature that lets your stream movies or TikTok content in sync with your friends.
-Or, just give yourself a pet on the back, you’ve done a great job.
+We recommend celebrating with Monterey’s SharePlay stream — a new FaceTime feature that lets your stream movies or TikTok content in sync with your friends.
+Or, just give yourself a pat on the back, you’ve done a great job.